10 things you must do to secure your linux server

 Start by checking which services are running and which ports are open:

-is not installed, use:
+sudo netstat -tulnpIf netstat is not installed, use:

-These commands list all active TCP and UDP ports along with the processes using them.
+sudo ss -tulnpThese commands list all active TCP and UDP ports along with the processes using them.
 Look for services that you don’t need for your server’s operation.
-Common unnecessary services might include apache2
+Common unnecessary services might include apache2, mysql, postgresql, ftp, or cups if your server doesn’t require them.

 Step 2: Stop and Disable Unneeded Services